-A lot of men struggle with looking at other women.
+We receive many questions from women whose husbands or boyfriends routinely check out the other women around them, even when they’re together.
+We also receive plenty of questions from men who struggle to keep their eyes on the women they are with.
 Here's a submission I received from just such a guy and my recommendations on how he can learn to stop.

 Looking at other women is a big challenge for a lot of men.
 Congratulations for seeing this as a problem and seeking help.
 Usually it's from women I hear the complaint "he looks at other women," not from men.

 Why do men look at other women?
 Most of us first developed the habit of looking at women when we were teenagers.
 It happens naturally and then we encourage it because of how good it makes us feel.
 Each time we see a sexually attractive woman our brain rewards us with a chemical high.
 It’s a minor high compared to other drugs, but it’s still enjoyable and addicting.